poul-kg/yii-app-engine/README.md

 ### What's done ###
 * You can see the very first default Yii application page which you see if you execute ```yiic webpp myproject```
+* Logs are routed to syslog (no need to have runtime directory writable)